UniversalDependencies/docs/_say/feat/Tense.md

 </tr>
 </table>

-In Zaar, the tense feature…
+In Zaar, the tense features are expressed together with aspect and mood features in a word functioning as a preverbal clitic tagged as an AUX.

 ### <a name="Fut">`Fut`</a>: Future